krolinventions/wanderlust/README.md

 - A global network of nodes that can communicate without fear of censorship or privacy violations.

 ## Status
 The algorithm is ready to be reviewed.
 Protocol design is taking shape.
-No code has yet been written, and it is unclear whether Wanderlust could best be implemented as:
+Currently a simulation is being developed.
+It is still unclear whether Wanderlust could best be implemented as:

 - a new routing engine for Cjdns
 - a new mode of operation for Freenet